Sydney Sippe: Inventor

-Between late 1909 and early 1910, just a year after Wilbur Wright first demonstrated powered flight in Europe, Sippe (aged 20), his brother Arthur, and their friend James Jensen (or Jenson) designed and built a monoplane from steel tubing.
-Its attempted maiden flight on 24 April 1910 at Addington, Croydon, failed due to insufficient power:
+Between late 1909 and early 1910, shortly after Wilbur Wright first demonstrated powered flight in Europe, Sippe (aged 20), his brother Arthur, and their friend James Jensen (or Jenson) designed and built a monoplane.
+It had an oxy-acetylene-welded steel-tube forward structure, a bamboo rear fuselage, a detachable one-piece wing and wheel-operated elevator and wing-warping controls; the pilot sat below the wing, giving a low centre of gravity.
+Lack of funds and a suitable practice ground had prevented an adequate trial.
+Its attempted maiden flight on 24 April 1910 at Addington, Croydon, may also have failed because the engine was insufficiently powerful:

 Sydney Sippe was thrown forward with some violence and his nose came into collision with one of the steel tubes.
 The nose came off worst, and a piece of flesh was removed from the inside of his thigh.
 That, with sundry bruises, was all.
 A well-meaning friend rushed up with a flask of whisky, which he thrust into the pilot's mouth, and so Sydney Sippe arrived home to his mother with a broken nose, a bleeding thigh—and slightly intoxicated.

+Test and demonstration pilot

-He learned to fly at the Avro school at Brooklands, gaining his licence in January 1912 "in a way which showed that he had thoroughly mastered the art".
+He learned to fly at the Avro school at Brooklands, where he was already flying by the autumn of 1911: reporting from Brooklands that September, Flight noted that "Sidney V. Sippe was in the air, and made two or three turns in good style" on the Avro school's new biplane.
+By the end of that month he was flying solo circuits on the Avro biplane He gained Royal Aero Club Aviator's Certificate No. 172, taken on an Avro biplane and announced on 13 January 1912, "in a way which showed that he had thoroughly mastered the art".
 He immediately became a test and demonstration pilot.
 Three weeks after his flying test he survived a crash near Finchampstead caused by a frozen carburettor; the aircraft was wrecked, but Sippe escaped unhurt.

-In the spring of 1912 he test-flew the Avro hydro-aeroplane at Barrow-in-Furness, making the first ever flight from the sea in Britain on 2 April.

-He shortly afterwards tested a monoplane for Hanriot in France.
-Engine failure forced him to land in a cornfield; the plane ended up upside down, but was undamaged, and he flew it again in the first Aerial Derby.
-This was a race round London, competing against various European pilots including Thomas Sopwith.
-Engine trouble forced Sippe out of the race.

-Later that year he supervised the construction of aircraft in Milan for the Bristol Aeroplane Company, and took part in an Italian long-distance flying competition.
-On his return to the UK he took up flight testing and instruction at Salisbury.
+In the spring of 1912 he supervised and flew trials of Commander Oliver Schwann's Avro Type D hydro-aeroplane at Barrow-in-Furness.
+Schwann's own attempt in the same machine the previous November had ended with it capsizing on alighting.
+On 2 April 1912, flying from Cavendish Dock, Sippe made the first successful flight from seawater in Britain.
+Flight reported that the rebuilt machine had duralumin floats made at the Vickers works and that spray was damaging its propeller tips.
+The 35-hp British machine left the water after a run of under 100 yd and climbed to about 200 ft despite intermittent engine misfiring.